pllilin/radial-time-lapse/README.md

 To create a radial timelapse, adjacent sectors of consecutive images are combined to create a composite image.
 Different time-angle relationships are possible such as linear, exponential, logarithmic, etc. to slow-down or accelerate time in the timelapse image.

+Cite this: Lilin, Paul, and Irmgard Bischofberger.
+"Shattered to pieces: Cracks in drying drops."
+Physical Review Fluids 7.11 (2022): 110505.